Email FacebookTwitterMenu burgerClose thin

 Share

-A 70/30 portfolio allocates 70% of your investment dollars to stocks and 30% to fixed income.
-So an investor who uses this strategy might have 70% of their money invested in individual stocks, equity-focused actively or passively managed mutual funds and equity-focused index or exchange-traded funds (ETFs).
+A 70/30 portfolio allocates 70% of its dollars to stocks and 30% to fixed income.
+An investor who uses this strategy might have 70% of their money invested in individual stocks, equity-focused mutual funds and equity-focused exchange-traded funds (ETFs).
 The remaining 30% of their portfolio would be allocated to bonds, cash and cash equivalents.

 The 70/30 portfolio is sometimes seen as a replacement for the 60/40 asset allocation model.
 With a 60/40 portfolio, 60% of assets are allocated to stocks while 40% are allocated to bonds.
 A 70/30 portfolio generally entails more risk than a 60/40 split as there’s a larger allocation to stocks.